Topological decoding of grid cell activity via path lifting to covering spaces: Introduction

 In this study, we present a novel method for decoding movement trajectories from the activity of a single module of grid cells.
-The method integrates tools from topological data analysis and path lifting in topology: Persistent cohomology reveals the toroidal structure of grid cell activity, circular and toroidal coordinates parametrize grid cell activity on this torus, and path lifting reconstructs the movement path in Euclidean space.
+The method builds on the insight that the topology of a stimulus space can be recovered directly from neural activity \cite{curto2008cell} and integrates tools from topological data analysis and path lifting in topology: Persistent cohomology reveals the toroidal structure of grid cell activity, circular and toroidal coordinates parametrize grid cell activity on this torus, and path lifting reconstructs the movement path in Euclidean space.
 To the authors' knowledge, this is the first work integrating path lifting in topology into computational and applied settings.
 The approach differs from existing decoding work in that it only uses data from a single module of grid cells and that it doesn't involve any training process.
 We validate the algorithm in both CAN-simulated and experimental datasets by showing that the reconstructed movement paths differ from the original by an affine transformation.
 The work highlights the sufficiency of co-modular grid cells for path integration.